Net Metering Update:

 The net metering system is required to meet all local and national electrical codes, including National Electrical Code, the Institute of Electrical and Electronics Engineers, the National Electrical Safety Code and Underwriters Laboratory.
 For solar systems, the inverter must be UL 1741/IEEE-1547 compliant.
 First Electric assumes no liability or responsibility for the installation or operation of the net metering system because the cooperative does not inspect the equipment, wiring or installation beyond the interconnection to the meter.
 Member must submit a design drawing and product literature for First Electric’s approval prior to the installation.
 Please contact a marketing representative at 800-489-7405, for more information.

 The member must complete and submit a copy of the standard interconnection agreement and ownership affirmation (see Downloads below) at least 30 days prior to the planned interconnection.
+Part I, Standard Information, Sections 1 – 5 must be completed in its entirety by the member.
+Section 5 of the standard interconnection agreement requires certification by an electrical inspector who is licensed by the Arkansas Department of Labor.
+First Electric does not provide inspection services for net metering facilities.
 The interconnection agreement will be signed at the time the system is commissioned by First Electric.
 Once the equipment is installed, the member must contact First Electric to schedule a site visit for First Electric personnel to commission the installation.
 The net metering equipment must remain disconnected from the electric meter until the system is commissioned by First Electric.
 First Electric will verify two things at the time of the site visit – that the net metering equipment disconnects from the electric meter during a power outage and that the electric meter runs backward when the net metering equipment is feeding back to the cooperative.

 Does First Electric pay for excess generation?

 Excess kWh credits carry forward from month-to-month and have no cash value until applied to a future billing cycle.
-Excess kWh credits older than 24 months may be cashed out at the estimated average avoided cost of electricity if the sum to be paid is at least $100.
+For legacy net metering facilities, excess kWh credits older than 24 months may be cashed out at the avoided cost of electricity if the sum to be paid is at least $100.

 Where can I find more information on net metering?